-Request for a change of schedule may be initiated in the Advisement Offices in Academic Divisions, at the Rose State College Office at Tinker Air Force Base, on the RSC website, or to the Academic Advisement Center in the Student Services Building.
-First-time entering students, concurrent high school students or undecided majors should go to the Academic Advisement

-Office, Student Services Building, Room 100.
+Students whom are enrolling at Rose State College for the first time must show official valid proof of government issued photo identification and must enroll through an Academic Advisor.
+Request for a change of schedule may be initiated at the Academic Advisement Center in the Student Services Building, at the Advisement Offices in the Academic Divisions, at the Rose State College Office at Tinker Air Force Base, or on the RSC website.
+First-time entering students, and undecided majors should go to the Academic Advisement Office, Student Services Building, Room 100.
+Concurrent high school students should go to Academic Outreach, Learning Resources Center, Room 204.
 Students with previous college credit and/or declared majors should go to the appropriate division advisor.
-Students who enroll via telephone or online may drop or add courses electronically.
+Students who don't have holds on their record that block registration may add or drop courses online.
 Deadlines for dropping and adding courses are recorded in the semester schedule for each individual session.
 Schedule changes made each semester before classes begin and during the drop/add periods of each session will not reflect the "W" mark (meaning Withdrawal) on the student's record.
 After the drop/add period, the mark of "W" will appear on all courses from which the student withdraws.